Do we fall from grace when we sin? Are we seesawing between salvation, destruction, saved, lost, in a capricious vacillating process?

 Our lives can be challenging at times.
 Relationships can be difficult.
 Desires will press in as intrusive thoughts.

 Romans, 8:38.
 “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.”
 So the question is, Are we in “Christ Jesus our Lord?”
 That is the core of the guarantee.
 God above has promised that He will not fail us.
 Yet, it also states that the relationship is premised on us being in Christ.
 Not all are saved.
 We must believe, walk with God.
 “Don’t be deceived, God is not mocked, what ever a man sows, that shall he also reap.”
 Do we reach for God’s hand continually?
 Is our faith strong?
 We must remain on the firm foundation which is Christ.
+“But every man is tempted, when he is drawn away of his own lust, and enticed.
+Then when lust hath conceived, it brings forth sin: and sin, when it is finished, brings forth death”.
 While God will not walk away, we can.
 It happens slowly, in small steps as we listen more to our own internal dialog and not the Spirit of God.
 We grieve the Spirit.
 Our conscience is seared with a hot iron, and we no longer respond to his loving voice calling us home.
 As we become greater in self will and self directed, We are directed less by the will of God.

 It has been my experience that God is true to His Word.
-He does not leave even in degrading situations.
+He does not leave us even as we have degraded ourselves.
 We will make mistakes.
 God is faithful and has faith in us.
 We must not lose our faith in Him.